-In the same way, creating urgency in sales relies on discovering something that is currently a problem.
-Not a hypothetical.
+In the same way, creating urgency in a sales process relies on discovering something that is currently a problem.
+Not hypothetical.
 Not a potential problem down the road.
 Something current.
 Something prospects can feel in the moment.

-At Balto, for example, we often ask "What is the most common objections you hear on the sales floor?"
-What does that cost you?"
-This type of question creates sales urgency because it forces prospects to consider their current situation.
-It's not some distant problem.
-In most cases, you can actually hear prospect's voices turn colder when they answer this problem - they can literally feel it.
-Create urgency by making the problem an immediate need.
+At Balto, for example, we often ask “What are the most common objections you hear on the sales floor?”
+What does that cost you?”
+This type of question increases urgency in sales because it forces prospects to consider their current situation.
+It’s not some distant problem.
+In most cases, you can actually hear prospect’s voices turn colder when they answer this problem – they can literally feel it.
+Create sales urgency by making the problem an immediate need.

-Discovering "automatic reminders" - moments throughout the day where prospects are reminded of the problem at hand - is critical to creating urgency in sales.
+Discovering “automatic reminders” – moments throughout the day where prospects are reminded of the problem at hand – is critical to creating urgency in your sales process.